 In addition, a European Unified Patent Court ("UPC") entered into force on June 1, 2023.
 The UPC is a common patent court to hear patent infringement and revocation proceedings effective for member states of the EU.
 This enables third parties to seek revocation of a European patent in a single proceeding at the UPC rather than through multiple proceedings in each of the jurisdictions in which the European patent is validated.
 Although we do not currently own any European patents or applications, if we obtain such patents and applications in the future, any such revocation and loss of patent protection could have a material adverse impact on our business and our ability to commercialize or license our technology and products.
 Moreover, the controlling laws and regulations of the UPC will develop over time, and may adversely affect our ability to enforce or defend the validity of any European patents we may obtain.
-We may decide to opt out from the UPC any future European patent applications that we may file and any patents we may obtain.
-If certain formalities and requirements are not met, however, such European patents and patent applications could be challenged for non-compliance and brought under the jurisdiction of the UPC.
+We may decide to opt out from the UPC any future European patent applications could be challenged for non-compliance and brought under the jurisdiction of the UPC.
 We cannot be certain that future European patents and patent applications will avoid falling under the jurisdiction of the UPC, if we decide to opt out of the UPC.